Masters degree scholarships 2025

 To discover whether you may qualify for hardship funding, see GOV.UK - Extra money to pay for university.

-Many students have aspirations to study abroad, but find that it's just too expensive.
+Many UK students have aspirations to study abroad, but find that it's just too expensive.
 To make this dream a reality, there are non-profit organisations that specialise in cultural exchanges and provide scholarships to students.

-For example, the Fulbright Commission runs a foreign student programme in partnership with US universities for UK Masters or Doctoral degree students looking to study in the USA.
-A number of Fulbright postgraduate scholarships are available each year for a study period of up to 12 months.
+For example, the Fulbright Commission runs a foreign student programme in partnership with US universities for UK Masters or Doctoral degree students with a 2:1 or above looking to study in the USA.

-Alternatively, if you're an international student hoping to study in the UK, the British Council lists a range of resources to help you in your search for a Masters scholarship.
+If you're an international student hoping to study in the UK, the British Council lists a range of resources to help you in your search for a Masters scholarship.

 Scholarships for professional training